magento/devdocs/guides/v2.0/cloud/reference/discover-arch.md

 We highly recommend fully testing in Staging prior to pushing to Production.

 ### Advantage of redundant hardware
-Rather than running a traditional active-passive master or master-slave setup, Magento Commerce (Cloud) runs a triple-redundant multimaster where all three instances accept reads and writes.
+Rather than running a traditional active-passive master or master-slave setup, {{site.data.var.<ece>}} runs a triple-redundant multimaster where all three instances accept reads and writes.
 This architecture offers zero downtime when scaling, and also provides guaranteed transactional integrity.

 Because of our unique triple-redundant hardware, we can provide you with a set of three gateway servers.
 Most external services enable you to {% glossarytooltip 34f8f61d-2b48-4628-be06-aaa6e32ddc1f %}whitelist{% endglossarytooltip %} multiple IPs, so having more than one fixed IP isn't usually a problem.